nateesun/CRMOnlineWeb/webdialy-online/docs/js/redux.md

 ## Removing redux

-There are a few reasons why we chose to bundle redux with Web Dialy Online, the biggest being that it is widely regarded as the current best Flux implementation in terms of architecture, support and documentation.
+There are a few reasons why we chose to bundle redux with Web Daily Online, the biggest being that it is widely regarded as the current best Flux implementation in terms of architecture, support and documentation.